 The day after he graduated high school Carver joined the Student Nonviolent Coordinating Committee, working first in SNCC’s Atlanta Communications Department and later in rural Mississippi.

-Supporting the American GI resistance during the Vietnam War; halting the slaughter of dolphins by the tuna industry; fighting the senseless shutdowns of paper mill, cutting tool, microwave oven and auto factories; winning relief and a labor agreement for truck drivers abducted while fighting to form a union in Mumbai—and compensation for Chinese workers beaten for “stepping out of the lunch line;” seeking justice for a colleague assassinated in El Salvador; advocating for farm workers poisoned by green tobacco disease in North Carolina…these are some of the causes Carver has championed, the successful campaigns he has designed and directed.
+Carver’s successful campaign efforts over the decades since include supporting American GI resistance during the Vietnam War; halting the slaughter of dolphins by the tuna industry; fighting the senseless shutdowns of paper mill, cutting tool, microwave oven and auto factories; winning relief and a labor agreement for truck drivers who were abducted while fighting to form a union in Mumbai—and compensation for Chinese workers who were beaten for “stepping out of the lunch line.”

-An accomplished photographer, Carver’s work documenting the human faces of these struggles has recently been exhibited in Himeji, Japan, Mexico City, and galleries in the United States.
+An accomplished photographer, Carver’s work documenting the human faces of these struggles has been exhibited in Himeji, Japan, Taipei, Mexico City and galleries in the United States.